Haroon2021/LDT-Tech-Test/Readme.md

 - The list of people in the race
 - The total revenue for the race.

-This project uses HTML Jascript and CSS bootstrap
+This project uses HTML JavaScript and CSS bootstrap

 ## User Stories